ahmedbelal22271-maker/lecture-studio/README.md

 - The program needs about **2 GB of RAM** for the Medium model.
 - Set ASR threads to **half your CPU core count** so the program can multitask alongside other applications.
 - For the best accuracy on Arabic lectures, set **Beam Size to 2** in the Settings window.
-Higher values increase accuracy slightly but significantly slow down processing.
+Higher values increase hallucinations on dialectal Arabic — especially random foreign script injection (Russian, Japanese, etc.).
 - On first run, the Whisper model will be **downloaded automatically** (~1.5 GB for Medium).
-This only happens once — subsequent runs load from cache instantly.
+This only happens once — subsequent runs load from `C:\whisper_models` instantly.
+- The program keeps **VAD (Voice Activity Detection) on** by default.
+This prevents Whisper from getting stuck for minutes on silent sections of the audio.
+Do not disable it unless you have a specific reason.
 - If transcription is interrupted, the program saves a **checkpoint** and will offer to resume from where it left off on the next launch.
-- To force a fresh start and ignore any saved checkpoint, simply click **🚀 Start Processing** normally — it always starts from the beginning unless you explicitly choose to resume.
+- A fresh **Start Processing** click always starts from the beginning — it never accidentally resumes a stale checkpoint.
+- YouTube downloads are saved to `youtube_downloads/` in the program folder.
+Keep this folder outside OneDrive-synced paths to avoid file lock issues.
+- The **hallucination filter** automatically removes common garbage outputs like `اشتركوا في القناة`, `Thank you.`, `.....`, `[Music]`, and Arabic filler sound loops (`آآ آآ آآ`).
+These never appear in the final transcript.
+- For **large audio files** (1+ hours), expect the first segment to appear after 30–90 seconds while Whisper decodes and processes the initial audio chunks.
+This is normal.